 How fees for long-term care will be met if care is needed can be worrying for everyone in later life.
 But perhaps more so when there are children from a first marriage concerned that the wealth garnered during their parents’ marriage could disappear in expenditure on someone they hardly know.

 Care fees are payable only by the party needing care.
 A partner or spouse is never asked to pay them.

 When it comes to a local authority assessing how much it might contribute to the cost of a person’s care, only assets belonging to the party needing care are included in a means test.

 No couple can lose their home, even if the house belongs solely to the party needing care.
 The value of the house is always disregarded if someone over the age of 60 is living in it.

-The one area that you do need to take care with, however, is joint accounts, as the partner needing care will generally be deemed to own half the money in a joint account, whoever put the money in the account in the first place So, if your partner has little money in their own right and you think they may one day need care, it might be best not to deposit large sums in a joint account.
+One area you do need to be mindful of, however, is joint accounts.
+The partner needing care will generally be deemed to own half the money in a joint account, whoever put the money in the account in the first place.
+So, if your partner has little money in their own right and you think they may one day need care, it might be best not to deposit large sums in a joint account.